-* Jess's perpetual irritation towards Lorelai and her self-declared "wild and awesome" persona makes a little more sense by the time his mother Liz comes into town.
+* Jess's perpetual irritation towards Lorelai and her self-declared "Cool Mom" persona makes a little more sense by the time his mother Liz comes into town.
 Liz has been described by both Luke and Jess as extremely flaky and negligent in raising her son and a throwaway line at her wedding revealed she had been heavily involved with marijuana use in the past.
+She even commented during her second pregnancy that she was an binge drinker before realizing she was pregnant with him.
 In other words, Liz Danes is the completely opposite of Lorelai, so Jess sees Lorelai as a mere pretender and faking her "craziness" when his own mother had been wild and crazy, with the implication that he had a rough upbringing.

 ** Not only that, bear in mind that Jess was basically rejected by his parents because they didn't want to raise him while Lorelai rejected her parents in a fit of teen rebellion.
 Her attempt to parlay this into relating with him comes off as condescendingly patronizing in hindsight.
 It would have further exacerbate his irritation at being shipped off to Stars Hollow against his will.

 ** Factor in his HilariouslyAbusiveChildhood and probably crappy experiences with strange guys trying make nice with him so they could get close to Liz, Jess has a lot of reason to be suspicious of this cheerful woman he doesn't know singing the praises of an uncle he barely knows.